 Crispin is committed to ensuring the welfare and safety of all our students and we fully recognise our responsibilities for child protection and safeguarding the young people in our care.
-Our Safeguarding and Child Protection Policy applies to all staff, governors and volunteers working at Crispin.
+Our Safeguarding and Child Protection Policy applies to all staff, Trustees and volunteers working at Crispin.
 This conforms to guidance and procedures laid down by the Somerset Safeguarding Children Board and takes account of guidance issued by the South West Safeguarding & Child Protection Group.

 Safeguarding is about ensuring that everyone is safe from harm - safe from bullying, safe from people who could abuse, safe from discrimination or harassment - and that we all feel safe in our environment.